Blog rock: History

 MGMT's Andrew VanWyngarden, whose band rose to prominence during the blog rock era, cited online music blogs as influential to his musical development during this period, stating:

 I got hold of this [A Gift From Euphoria by Euphoria] before we started making the first MGMT album.
 I just found this on some random guy’s psychedelic blog.
 I spend a lot of time on those sites going through and downloading stuff: records that are super-rare and you might spend $300 to get the physical copy.

 By the mid-to-late 2000s, indie rock bands began to emerge that primarily generated hype and attention through online blog sites and music discussion spaces, Pitchfork and the New Yorker cite bands like Clap Your Hands Say Yeah and Voxtrot with pioneering and defining the sound of the blog-rock era.

+Tim Jonze, writing for The Guardian in 2011, called it "unquestionably one of the decade's biggest indie trends, especially to those for whom 'indie' didn't just mean 'guitars' but rather a vaguely outsider/underground music made predominantly by skinny white men".

 The Fader claimed that the initial popularity of infamous online music publications like Pitchfork was linked to that of the 2000s blog rock era, with the site also becoming instrumental in the proliferation of shitgaze, an internet microgenre coined in the early 2000s, which developed alongside the original blog-rock movement.